Martchus/arch-repo-manager/README.md

     * does not need the full file path and supports regex (in contrast to `pacman -F`)
 * cli: Command line tool to interact with srv
     * search for packages and show package details
-    * TODO: show and submit build actions
+    * show and submit build actions

+Further ideas (not implemented yet):
 * distri: Tool to distribute applications from the packages in a repository
-    * TODO: bundle an application with its dependencies similar to `linuxdeployqt` and `windeployqt`
+    * bundle an application with its dependencies similar to `linuxdeployqt` and `windeployqt`

 ## Setup server